 Consideration #1: Identify Risks and Conflicts of Interest

 An RIA’s P&Ps are only as good as their ability to identify and mitigate risks and conflicts of interest.
-In preparing for and conducting an annual review, RIAs should consider two useful methods of identifying risks and conflicts of interest, which are conducting a risk assessment and completing a conflicts of interest inventory.
+In preparing for and conducting an annual review, RIAs should consider two useful methods of identifying risks and conflicts of interest, which are conducting a risk assessment and completing a conflict of interest inventory.

-While not required by the Compliance Rule, risk assessments can be extremely valuable in identifying those areas of an RIA’s compliance program that are highest risk thereby focusing their energy on testing the adequacy of their P&P’s with respect to those areas and, if necessary, implementing additional controls to mitigate those risks going forward.
+While not required by the Compliance Rule, risk assessments can be extremely valuable in identifying those areas of an RIA’s compliance program that are at highest risk thereby focusing their energy on testing the adequacy of their P&Ps with respect to those areas and, if necessary, implementing additional controls to mitigate those risks going forward.

 Just as risk assessments can be helpful in identifying high-risk areas and assisting with implementing additional controls, conflicts of interest inventories can help identify areas of an RIA’s business that may require additional disclosures as well as implement additional controls to mitigate risks that can arise from those conflicts.

 An RIA must test its P&Ps and current controls to determine if they remain adequate and efficient.
 It is not enough to assume that the P&Ps remain sufficient because without testing, how will an RIA determine if everything is working properly?